threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/threebot/ffcontent/readme.md

 # ff content

+## questions

+is it a blog or a wiki ? if it is a wiki then we need acl

 ## Module Requirements

 This module will allow :

-- add/modify/delete an event based on a date and a time
-- list events based on a period (define by a From and To date-time)
+- publish content that will be viewable through http
+- editing published content
+- removed content
+- search for content
-- **do we need periodicity** ?
+- link content ?
-- **do we need notifications** ?
+- share screen/doc/chat with the room ?
-- **do we need several calendar** ?
-- **do we need handle timezone** ?
+- **what else do we need\*** ?

 ## Technical Requirements

+We will rely upon the ??? tech
-What kind of info do we need on an event ?.
+What kind of info do we need to interface the 3bot with the freeflow content ?.

-- peoples attached
+- content
-- location
+- participants
 - description
-- link to ffconnect ?
+- link ?
-- title

 ## Threebot Actors and Models